openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 * Dynamic Folders - automatically filter posts, pages, custom posts, and media library files based on author, date, file types, WooCommerce products & more
 * Delete unused media library files - using the Folders plugin, you can now search for unused media files that take up unnecessary space on your server, and clean them with just a few clicks.
 You'll see your unused media library sorted from the biggest files to the smallest media library files
 * NEW!
 Organize your Plugins using Folders - you can create Folders for your plugins and organize them in seconds
+* NEW!
+Improve folder customization with more folders icon colors
 * Download any media library folder as a ZIP: you can download any media library folder as a zip file.
 Use this feature to organize your website files and download them locally
 * Sticky folders - you can pin your folders to the upper part of the folders navigation area.
 Use the sticky folders feature to make your most important folders accessible at all times
 * Add stars to important directories